 A pre-service claim is one in which you are required to obtain approval from us before services or supplies are rendered.
 For example, you may be required to obtain preadmission certification of inpatient hospital benefits.
-Or you may be required to obtain a pre-procedure review of other medical services or supplies in order to obtain coverage under the plan.
+Or you may be required to obtain a pre-procedure review of other medical services or supplies to obtain coverage under the plan.

-In order to file a pre-service claim you or your provider must call our Health Management Department at 1-833-708-2305 (toll-free).
+To file a pre-service claim you or your provider may call us at 1-833-749-1969 (toll-free) or submit the request to us electronically.
 You must tell us your contract number, the name of the facility in which you are being admitted (if applicable), the name of a person we can call back, and a phone number to reach that person.
 You may also, if you wish, submit pre-service claims in writing.

-Written pre-service claims should be sent to us at Blue Cross and Blue Shield, Birmingham Service Center, P.O.
-Box 188, Birmingham, Alabama 35201.
+Written pre-service claims should be sent to us at Blue Cross and Blue Shield, Birmingham Service Center, PO Box 10527, Birmingham, AL 35202-0500.

 Non-urgent pre-service claims (for example, those relating to elective services and supplies) must be submitted to us during our regular business hours.
 Urgent pre-service claims can be submitted at any time.
 Emergency admissions to a hospital do not require you to file a pre-service claim so long as you provide notice to us within 48 hours of the admission and we certify the admission as both medically necessary and as an emergency admission.
-If your plan provides chiropractic, physical therapy, or occupational therapy benefits and you receive covered treatment from an in-network chiropractor, innetwork physical therapist, or in-network occupational therapist, your provider is responsible for initiating the precertification process for you.
-For home healthcare and hospice benefits (if covered by your plan), see the previous sections of this booklet for instructions on how to precertify treatment.
+For home healthcare and hospice benefits (if covered by your plan), see the Medical Necessity and Precertification section for instructions on how to precertify treatment.